 § 185-73 Changes and amendments.

 A. Initiation of change.
-The Town Commissioners may, from time to time, amend, supplement, or change, by ordinance, the boundaries of the districts or the regulations herein established.
+The Town Commissioners may from time to time amend, supplement, or change by ordinance, the boundaries of Town zoning districts or the regulations of this Chapter.
 Any such amendment may be initiated by resolution of the Town Commissioners or by petition of any property owner addressed to the Town Commissioners.
 Petitions for change or amendment shall be on forms and filed in a manner prescribed by the Town Commissioners.

 B. Report from the Planning Commission.

-(1) Before taking any action on any proposed amendment, supplement, or change, the Town Commissioners shall submit the same to the Planning Commission for its recommendations and report, unless, by unanimous vote, the Town Commissioners present decide that the change proposed is not significant.
+(1) Before taking action on any such proposed amendment, supplement, or change the Town Commissioners shall submit the same to the Planning Commission for its recommendations and report, unless by unanimous vote the Town Commissioners present decide that the change proposed is not significant.

-(2) The Planning Commission shall report within 120 days after the first meeting of the Planning Commission after the proposal has been referred to the Planning Commission, provided further that a one-time extension of up to 60 days may be requested in writing by motion of the Planning Commission to the Town Commissioners, who shall grant the request, unless the Town Commissioners find the request to be arbitrary or capricious.
+(2) The Planning Commission shall report within 120 days of its first meeting after the proposal has been referred to the Planning Commission, provided further that a one-time extension of up to 60 days may be requested in writing by motion of the Planning Commission to the Town Commissioners, who shall grant the request, unless the Town Commissioners find the request to be arbitrary or capricious.
 In order to finalize a report on the proposal, said report or request for extension shall be given at the next Town Commissioners meeting after the end of the time period or extension period.
-Failure of the Planning Commission to report within the time frames specified above shall be deemed a recommendation of approval.
+Failure of the Planning Commission to report within the time frames specified above shall be deemed a recommendation of approval. ?Does this need some modification

 C. Notice and hearings.

 (1) The Planning Commission shall hold a public hearing on any proposed amendment, supplement, or change before submitting its report to the Town Commissioners and for this purpose may request the submission of all pertinent data and information by any person concerned.